m0ar/safe-streaming/_posts/2017-08-11-usability-implications-of-linearity.md

 `do`-notation only works for one of your monads, you have a few choices:

-* Figure out which code will be simpler to express with the monadic operators, write one with qualified infix operators and pattern matching lambdas.
-Then you realise this wasn't all that easy, so you decide to change your mind and rewrite everything but use `do`-notation for the _other_ monad.
+* Figure out which of your monads you need to write the simplest code for, then write that without `do`-notation using qualified infix monadic operators in a sea of lambdas.
+This only to realise that is was more complex than expected, so you change your mind and have to rewrite _that_ in `do`-notation and change the _other_ code to qualified infix riddled spaghetti.

 * Split up a logically sound module into two separate ones, one for linear code and one for unrestricted.
 Then you get screwed over by recursive